 Beyond travel, I care a lot about spreading joy and kindness.
 I was named one of Maria Shriver’s Architects for Change, and in my free time I am a volunteer mentor for the Pablove Shutterbugs Program where I teach photography skills to children with cancer.

 When I was a kid, I fell in love with the element of surprise.
-So recently, I decided to start doing acts of kindness for worthy humans I’ve felt deserved to be celebrated.
+So recently, I started doing acts of kindness for worthy humans I’ve felt deserved to be celebrated.
 That includes surprising a stranger with gifts and flowers after I found out her father passed unexpectedly just months before her wedding day (this all happened in the context of a first date btw).
-I have more kind acts in the works I can’t wait to share with you!
+And teaming up with Alaska Airlines to reunite a military family.
+I have more kind acts up my sleeve, and I can’t wait to share with you!
 More details soon.

 *** I’m about to get real and drop a vulnerability bomb right here, so get out the tissues!!